WilliamSkamser/GMAT_LowThrust/README.md

 # GMAT_LowThrust
+  Still working on improving this readme document

   GMAT_LowThrust writes GMAT script files to propagate and optimize low-thrust trajectory problems.

    Low_Thrust problems may be propagated as is or optimized.